+Kamen's quest is to ignite the imaginative minds of our youth and instill a love of science exploration.
 The successful FIRST program - For Inspiration and Recognition of Science and Technology - has provided a venue for science-minded kids to compete on a level that rivals their athlete peers.
 Started in 1992 with 28 teams in a New Hampshire high-school gym, the competition now involves roughly 3,000 teams across the globe vying for bragging rights and college scholarships.

-Your company can participate several ways:
+Your company can participate in several ways:

 2. By donating a company voucher that students can use to obtain additional components for their build.

-By a monetary donation
+3. By a monetary donation.